Nova High School

-Nova High School is a public high school located in Davie, Florida and is part of the Broward County Public Schools district.
+Nova High School is a public high school located in Davie, Florida, United States, and is part of the Broward County Public Schools district.
 It is one of four schools that comprise the Nova Center for Applied Research and Professional Development, the others being Nova Eisenhower Elementary School, Nova Blanche Forman Elementary School, and Nova Middle School.
-Nova Eisenhower Elementary, the newest of the three lower schools, began in downtown Ft.
-Lauderdale, in the old Fort Lauderdale High School building, while the current facility was being built in Davie.
+Nova Eisenhower Elementary, the newest of the three lower schools, began in downtown Fort Lauderdale, in the old Fort Lauderdale High School building, while the current facility was being built in Davie.

-The Nova campus is located within the South Florida Education Center, a consortium of area institutions which include the main campuses of Nova Southeastern University, Broward College, and the McFatter Technical Center, as well as regional campuses of the University of Florida and Florida Atlantic University.
-The school has been named a Blue Ribbon School of Excellence, and has earned a FCAT school grade of "A" every year since 1999, with only one "B" grade in the 2002–2003 year.
+The Nova campus is located within the South Florida Education Center, a consortium of area institutions which include the main campuses of Nova Southeastern University, Broward College, and the McFatter Technical Center as well as regional campuses of the University of Florida and Florida Atlantic University.
+The school has been named a Blue Ribbon School of Excellence, and has earned a FCAT school grade of "A" every year since 1999 and only one "B" grade in the 2002–2003 year.